michael-k-goff/michael-k-goff.github.io/overview.md

 **Sustainability**

+- [Scale and Existential Risk](/2025-08-29-xrisk).
+Whether scale creates a risk of a catastrophe that would theaten civilization.
+Updated August 29, 2025.
 - [Theoretical Limits to Growth](/2025-03-07-max-population).
 A review of estimated limits to the number of people who could live on Earth and beyond.
 Updated March 7, 2025.
-- [Scale and Existential Risk](/2025-02-21-xrisk).
-Whether scale creates a risk of a catastrophe that would theaten civilization.
-Updated February 21, 2025.
 - [Scale and Ecological Collapse](/2025-02-15-ecological-collapse).
 Ways in which growing social scale might post a risk of harmful ecological collapse.
 Updated February 15, 2025.
 - [Resource Shortages](/2025-02-07-resource-shortage).
 Understanding how mineral resources are characterized and why the world is unlikely to run out of a major commodity in the foreseeable future.
 Updated February 7, 2025.
 - [IPAT and its Variants](/2025-01-31-ipat).
 A simple model of how an environmental impact varies with changes in population, affluence, and technology.
 Updated January 31, 2025.